riclapi/Bullet-Last/README.md

 ## Blockchain Integration

-Bullet Last operates on the Ethereum blockchain.
-Players can use their **MetaMask wallet** to purchase NFT characters and join the game using cryptocurrency tokens.
+Bullet Last operates on the Polygon blockchain.
+Players can use their **Web3 Wallet wallet** to purchase NFT characters and join the game using cryptocurrency tokens.
 The entire in-game economy and transactions are secured and powered by blockchain technology.

 # Bullet Last Tokenomics